ga-wdi-boston/wdi_11_cs_topics/homework.md

 ## Thursday

 Write an essay describing the paradigms of *functional programming* and *object oriented programming*; what they are, how they are different, strengths/weakenesses, why we use them.
 It may be useful to include pseudocode, code, analogies, diagrams and references to external sources.

+### Bonus

+For any/all of the above, you are encouraged to find (and document/create) an interactive way to demonstrate the concept.